brianephraim/react-native-web-demo/README.md

-`eslint` is implemented with the `Airbnb` standards as a base, modified with `prettier` rules so that the linter doesn't complain about things that `prettier` fixes automatically.
-Some other `eslint` customization is in place.
+`eslint` is implemented with the `Airbnb` standards as a base, modified with `prettier` rules so that the linter doesn't complain about things that `prettier` fixes automatically, also modified with performance ensurance rules, and also modified with other `eslint` customization is in place.

 ## commands